openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

         increments of 5.
 We then passed that on to echo that is piped into festival to read it out load, once it had reach 100, it stops.

-Here are some real world examples of how System Administrator use a â€˜for loopâ€™.
+Here are some real world examples of how System Administrator use a ‘for loop’.
 Let say
         you have a text file that you keep a list of Linux servers that you take care and you need to push a rpm or a file to them.